 Therefore, AI takes sales forecasting to a higher level.
 Further, marketers have the ability to understand their consumers better.
 Unlike traditional marketing practices, AI marketing leads to the creation of detailed and more accurate consumer profiles.
 Therefore, marketers are able to optimize their digital marketing campaigns.

 In this article, we feature real-world examples of current Artificial Intelligence applications in marketing.
-We will highlight the application areas, followed by a brief explanation and example companies that have already implemented the application.
-Keep reading to gain more insights on how brands exploit Artificial Intelligence.
+We will highlight the application areas, followed by a brief explanation and examples of companies that have already implemented the application.
+Keep reading to gain more insights into how brands exploit Artificial Intelligence.

 #1 Artificial Intelligence Helps Marketing Through Implementation of Better Search Approaches

 E-commerce sites have basically followed in the footsteps of Google.
 They have developed auto-suggest corrections and also have an advanced search feature.
-For instance, if you use Amazon search tool, or want to search a movie on Netflix, you will get tens of suggestions once you start typing.
-If you make a typo mistake on Google search engine, you will get an auto-correction suggestion.
-Through AI enabled search engines, brands can achieve more sales.
+For instance, if you use the Amazon search tool, or want to search for a movie on Netflix, you will get tens of suggestions once you start typing.
+If you make a typo mistake on the Google search engine, you will get an auto-correction suggestion.
+Through AI-enabled search engines, brands can achieve more sales.
 Consider the fact that even if you don’t know the name of a product, alternative search terms help you find the product online.

 See the screenshot below.
-By inserting the term Food on Amazon search engine, there are several suggestions that pop up.
-This is courtesy of Machine Learning, which is part of AI strategy.
+By inserting the term Food into the Amazon search engine, there are several suggestions that pop up.
+This is courtesy of Machine Learning, which is part of the AI strategy.
 Therefore, whenever you search on the E-commerce website, you can easily get relevant results relating to the search term used.
 This allows the E-commerce website to optimize the chances of making more sales.

 #2 Programmatic Advertising

-This is done through targeting the consumers, who show high chances of converting.
+This is done by targeting the consumers, who show a high chance of converting.
 Demand Side Platforms (DSPs) are used to facilitate the process of buying ad inventory.
-Cookie data is also collected to allow marketers make an informed decision.
+Cookie data is also collected to allow marketers to make informed decisions.
 The publishers manage unsold ad inventory through Supply Side Platforms.
 This includes data showing for how long a certain prospect was on a certain site.

-According to Seerinteractive.com, Programmatic advertising trends are growing among the marketers.
+According to Seerinteractive.com, Programmatic advertising trends are growing among marketers.
 Further, statistics by CMO indicate that seventy-six percent of marketers cited programmatic buying as important.
-Over 40% expressed their trust on Programmatic advertising to help them reach the target audience (CMO).
+Over 40% expressed their trust in Programmatic advertising to help them reach the target audience.

 The Economist is a real example of a company that benefited from programmatic advertising.
 The magazine realized that they were not attracting many readers.
 They embarked on a campaign that focused largely on reluctant readers.
 Through analyzing web/app usage, the Economist managed to identify reading preferences so as to better target their prospects.
-They also focused on matching cookie, subscriber and other data set to achieve robust segments and create lookalike audiences.
+They also focused on matching cookies, subscribers, and other data sets to achieve robust segments and create lookalike audiences.
 Here is a screenshot showing the results of the campaign.

-The success of this campaign is as a result of credible data gathered through AI enabled techniques.
+The success of this campaign is a result of credible data gathered through AI-enabled techniques.
 This improved the performance, and in the long run, the results of the programmatic advertising were impressive as illustrated above.

 #3 Application of Artificial Intelligence to Assist in Market Forecasting and Closing of Deals

 If you can better predict how many pieces of a certain product you will sell, then you know when to invest in marketing to drive higher sales.
 Further, you can stock your inventory.
-Ultimately, you will have better margin in your business accounts thanks to Artificial Intelligence for enabling business intelligence (techemergence.com).
+Ultimately, you will have better margins in your business accounts thanks to Artificial Intelligence for enabling business intelligence.

-A good example of software that uses AI to advice marketing reps is Qurious.
+A good example of software that uses AI to advise marketing reps is Qurious.
 The software uses natural language processing to identify success points and failure points.
 Then the software uses the data to advise the marketing rep on strategies to win the sale.
-For example, a marketing rep, who already uses it while talking to a prospect, the software can advise him whether to wrap up or to put more efforts to secure the sale.
-See screenshot below for an explanation of how brands can use this AI system called Qurious.
-Also, you will see a testimony from the CEO of StartEngine an equity crowdfunding company that uses Qurious software to aid marketing reps.
+For example, for a marketing rep, who already uses it while talking to a prospect, the software can advise him whether to wrap up or to put more effort to secure the sale.
+See the screenshot below for an explanation of how brands can use this AI system called Qurious.
+Also, you will see testimony from the CEO of StartEngine an equity crowdfunding company that uses Qurious software to aid marketing reps.

 #4 Artificial Intelligence Enables Brands to Make Recommendations/Content Curation

-A brand can use AI to gather prospects data.
+A brand can use AI to gather prospects’ data.
 Then, they push notifications to this consumer.
-These notifications act as marketing messages intended for attracting the attention of the potential customer.
-Eventually, the prospect will subscribe or purchase the product because it offers the benefits he/she wanted to receive.
+These notifications act as marketing messages intended for attracting the attention of potential customers.
+Eventually, the prospect will subscribe to or purchase the product because it offers the benefits he/she wanted to receive.